-This paragraph contains a description of group policy, which is applicable for the solo entity.
-Risk management is an integral part of a.s.r.'s day-to-day business operations. a.s.r. applies an integrated approach to managing risks, ensuring that business objectives are met.
-Value is created by striking the right balance between risk, return and capital whilst ensuring that obligations to stakeholders are met. a.s.r.'s approach to managing risks is described below.
+Risk management is an integral part of a.s.r. health supplementary's day-to-day business operations. a.s.r. health supplementary applies an integrated approach to managing risks and ensuring that business targets are met.
+Value is created by striking the right balance between risk, return and capital whilst ensuring that obligations to stakeholders are met. a.s.r. health supplementary's approach to manage risks is described below.